syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Axis/Types.md

 Axis interval can be customized by using the [Interval](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.NumericalAxis.html#Syncfusion_Maui_Charts_NumericalAxis_Interval) property.
 By default, interval will be calculated based on the minimum and maximum value of the provided data.

+N> A negative value cannot be set for the interval.
+Please ensure the value is positive.

 {% tabs %}

 {% highlight xaml %}